TensAIR: Real-Time Training of Neural Networks from Data-streams: TensAIR

-\subsection{TensAIR}

-Just like AIR, TensAIR is a native stream-processing engine that processes complex dataflows consisting of logical dataflow operators.
+\section{TensAIR}

+We now introduce the architecture of {\em TensAIR}, the first framework for training and predicting in ANNs models in real-time.
+TensAIR was designed to work in association with stream-processing engines that allow asynchronous and decentralized communication among dataflow operators.

+TensAIR introduces the {\em data-parallel}, {\em decentralized}, {\em asynchronous} ANN operator {\tt Model}, with {\tt train} and {\tt predict} as two new OL functions.
 This means that TensAIR can scale out both the training and prediction tasks of an ANN model to multiple compute nodes, either with or without GPUs associated with them.
-TensAIR has its dataflow defined based on AIR operators and can be visualized using a graph (see Figure~\ref{fig:dataflow}).
-However, different from AIR, a TensAIR dataflow is not a DAG because it allows cycles among the model operators.
-Other than some adaptations to the source code to allow cycles in an AIR dataflow, our TensAIR extension did however not affect the general AIR framework (nor TensorFlow itself).

-Figure~\ref{fig:dataflow} depicts the dataflow for a {\em Sentiment Analysis} (SA) use-case on a Twitter data stream.
-This dataflow predicts the sentiments of live tweets using a pre-trained ANN model ({\tt Model}$^{SA}$).
-However, it does not rely on pre-defined word embeddings.
-The dataflow constantly improves its embeddings on a second {\em Word2Vec} (W2V) ANN model ({\tt Model}$^{W2V}$), which it trains using the same input stream as used for the predictions.
-By following a passive concept-drift adaptation strategy, it can adapt its sentiment predictions in real-time based on changing word distributions among the input tweets.
-Moreover, it does not require any sentiment labels for newly streamed tweets at {\tt Model}$^{SA}$, since only {\tt Model}$^{W2V}$ is re-trained in a self-supervised manner by generating mini-batches of word pairs $(x,y)$ directly from the input tweets.
+TensAIR dataflow can be visualized using a graph (see Figure~\ref{fig:dataflow}).
+Note that, throughout this paper, we use the terms {\tt prediction} and {\tt inference} interchangeably.